sourmash-bio/sourmash/doc/classifying-signatures.md

 this can be done robustly in practice - neither short nor long reads typically contain enough information to uniquely identify a single genome.)
-If you want to do this, we suggest running `sourmash gather` first, and then mapping the reads to the matching genomes; this is the approach taken by [the genome-grist pipeline](https://dib-lab.github.io/genome-grist/).
+If you want to do this, we suggest running `sourmash gather` first, and then mapping the reads to the matching genomes; then you can use the mapping to determine which read maps to which genome.
+This is the approach taken by [the genome-grist pipeline](https://dib-lab.github.io/genome-grist/).

 <!-- link to tutorials and examples -->